Illinois Health Care Marketplace: Employer Compliance

-For those who choose not purchase health insurance or fail to meet the requirements of minimum coverage, a penalty fee will be assessed to your federal income-tax return to be filed for that year.
+For those who choose not to purchase health insurance or fail to meet the requirements of minimum coverage, a penalty fee will be assessed to your federal income tax return to be filed for that year.
 The initial penalty is $95 for the 2014 tax year and is set to increase $300 annually.

 Employer Obligations: 50 or More Employees